12 Tasty French-Vietnamese Dishes That Will Blow Your Mind

 Vietnamesse flan

-We enjoy our flan with coffee.
-Whether it’s black coffee or coffee with condensed milk, both are mind-blowingly good.
+We usually enjoy flan with coffee—black or with condensed milk, both ways are absolute bliss.

-Bánh Pateso used to be my ultimate childhood snack in Vietnam.
-These Vietnamese meat pastries are a heavenly combo of buttery, flaky layers melding with the savory delight of pork filling.
+Banh Pateso used to be my ultimate childhood snack in Vietnam.
+These little meat pies are pure comfort—flaky, buttery layers wrapped around savory pork filling, and honestly, they’re hard to resist.

 Delicious Vietnamese Bánh Pate Sô (pork pate chaud), golden-brown pastries filled with savory pork and encased in flaky puff pastry, ready to be enjoyed as a delightful snack or breakfast treat